luizfernandolj/mlquantify/docs/source/modules/classify_and_count.rst

 Probabilistic Classify and Count
 ================================

 There is also a probabilistic variant of Classify and Count called Probabilistic Classify and Count (PCC), which uses the predicted probabilities from a probabilistic classifier instead of hard class labels to estimate prevalences.
-This method is implemented in the class :ref:`PCC`.
+This method is implemented in the class :class:`~mlquantify.adjust_counting.PCC`.

 Example of usage
 ---------------